jacnel/bundledrefs/README.md

 ## Memory Reclamation

 The initial binaries are built without bundle entry reclamation to match the paper discussion.
-Whenever a node is deleted its bundle entries are reclaimed but stale bundle entries are not garbage collected.
+Whenever a node is deleted its bundle entries are reclaimed but stale bundle entries are not garbage collected for connected nodes.
 To enable reclamation of bundle entries, uncomment line 11 of `bundle.mk`.
 The following line defines the number of nanoseconds that elapse between iterations of the cleanup thread.
 It is currently set to 100ms.

 Once `bundle.mk` is updated, remake the the bundled data structures using `make -j lbundle` and rerun the previously described microbenchmark.
 Be sure to move the original plots so they are not overwritten when regenerating them.